interstar/wchnt/wchnt-lang/doc/intro.md

 Game = PlayArea Ball $Time

-will make the Time objec observable and the Game object subscribed to it.
+will make the Time object observable and the Game object subscribed to it.

 When the Time updates itself, the update method of the Game should be called automatically.